 The average preschool child has at least six colds a year.
 Sometimes, especially in winter, it might seem that your child is sick for weeks at a time, barely getting over one cold before getting another one.

-Young children are particularly prone to colds because they haven’t had a chance to build up immunity to the many viruses that cause colds.
-As your child grows older, he’ll gradually build up his immunity and get fewer colds.
+Young children get a lot of colds because they haven’t had a chance to build up immunity to the many viruses that cause colds.
+As your child grows older, he’ll gradually build up immunity and get fewer colds.

-Most colds are caused by a virus.
-In fact, there are over 200 types of virus that can cause the common cold.
-This is why you can’t be immunised against a cold.
+Most colds are caused by viruses.
+In fact, there are over 200 types of virus that can cause an upper respiratory tract infection.
+This is why you can’t be immunised against colds.

 The viruses that cause colds are spread by sneezing, coughing and hand contact.